Llano Estacado

 Today, Garza County is a vibrant community that celebrates its western heritage while embracing modern industries.
 The area offers a unique combination of natural beauty, recreational opportunities, and a welcoming community spirit that continues to attract visitors and residents alike.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Garza County, Texas.
+This timeline provides a condensed summary of the historical journey of Garza County, Texas.

 • 1876 - Garza County is officially established, named after a prominent Mexican ranching family.